Arrow (missile family): Specifications

 The Arrow system was originally designed and optimized to intercept short and medium-range ballistic missiles with ranges above 200 km.
 It is not intended to intercept either military aircraft or artillery rockets, the second of which are relatively small and short ranged.
 In contrast to THAAD, RIM-161 Standard Missile 3, and MIM-104 Patriot PAC-3, that use kinetic, direct impact to destroy the target ("hit-to-kill") the Arrow 2 relies on explosive detonation.
-Arrow 2 is able to intercept its targets above the stratosphere, high enough so that any nuclear, chemical, or biological weapons do not scatter over Israel.
-The developers' intention was to perform the destruction sequence away from populated locations.
+Arrow 2 can intercept its targets above the stratosphere, high enough so that any nuclear, chemical, or biological weapons do not scatter over Israel.
+The developers intended to perform the destruction sequence away from populated locations.
 According to Dr. Uzi Rubin, the missile was tested to determine whether chemical warfare agents would reach the ground should such a warhead be intercepted.
 The conclusion was that nothing would reach the ground if the warhead is destroyed above the jet stream, which flows from west to east and would therefore blow any chemical residue.
 Nevertheless, Arrow is also capable of low altitude interception, as well as multi-tactical ballistic missiles interception.

 The two-stage missile is equipped with solid propellant booster and sustainer rocket motors.
 The missile uses an initial burn to carry out a vertical hot launch from the container and a secondary burn to sustain the missile's trajectory towards the target at a speed of Mach 9, or 2.5 km/s.
 Thrust vector control is used in the boost and sustainer phases of flight.
 At the ignition of the second stage sustainer motor, the first stage assembly separates.
 The Arrow missile is launched before the threat missile's trajectory and intercept point are accurately known.
 As more trajectory data becomes available, the optimum intercept point is more precisely defined, towards which the missiles is then guided.
 The 500 kg kill vehicle section of the missile, containing the warhead, fusing and the terminal seeker, is equipped with four moving delta aerodynamic control fins to give low altitude interception capability.
 The dual mode missile seeker has a passive infrared seeker for the acquisition and tracking of tactical ballistic missiles and an active radar seeker used to home on air-breathing targets at low altitudes.
 The infrared seeker is an indium antimonide focal plane array.
 The kill vehicle is designed to achieve a hit-to-kill interception, but if this is not achieved, the proximity fuze will direct the warhead fragments at the target shortly before reaching the closest point to the target.
 The high explosive directed blast fragmentation warhead is capable of destroying a target within a 40–50 m radius.
 In this manner, Arrow also differs from Patriot PAC-3, THAAD, and Standard Missile 3, which rely purely on hit-to-kill technology in which the kinetic force of a precise impact causes the destruction of the threat.